Rahm Emanuel: Police and community relations

 On December 26, 2015, a police officer killed two people in another shooting, including a woman whom the officer had shot by mistake.
 On December 28, Emanuel announced that he was cutting short his vacation in Cuba to deal with the crisis.
 Emanuel announced several changes to the Chicago police department on December 30, including doubling the number of Tasers issued to officers.
 On New Year's Eve, the Emanuel administration released e-mails revealing they had sought to coordinate with independent agencies such as the Independent Police Review Authority regarding public relations after the shooting.
 The same day The New Yorker added to the wave of negative media attention surrounding the mayor by publishing "The Sudden But Well-Deserved Fall of Rahm Emanuel," an article critically reevaluating Emanuel's legacy as a political operative since the early 1990s.

-In February 2016, Chicago Tribune polls reported that Emanuel approval ratings had dropped to 27%, for his role as the Mayor of Chicago.
+In February 2016, Chicago Tribune polls reported that Emanuel's approval rating was 27%.
 The Chicago Tribune stated that this all-time record low job approval confirms a "public crisis in confidence" for Emanuel who had been subjected to weeks of public protests, allegations of him covering up the Laquan McDonald police shooting video, as well as federal civil rights investigation of his police department.
 For several months, Emanuel claimed that making the video public would jeopardize a federal investigation into the shooting and had refused to allow the video to be shown to the public, even though the Justice Department had not raised any issues with the public release of the footage.
 It wasn't until a judge forced its release that it was later seen that the contents in the video contradicted the police's narrative of what had occurred.
 Public backlash resulted from Emanuel's handling of the video, with a "steady barrage" of "Resign Rahm" protests since November".

-According to Chicago Tribunal polls, the majority didn't believe Emanuel to be honest nor trustworthy, and 83 percent of polled Chicagoans didn't believe Emanuel's statements on the video, and 68 percent felt that he was not justified in withholding the video from the public.
+According to Chicago Tribune polls, the majority of voters did not believe Emanuel to be honest nor trustworthy.
+83 percent of polled Chicagoans did not believe Emanuel's statements about the video, and 68 percent felt that he was not justified in withholding the video from the public.
 In response to the public backlash, Emanuel forced the resignation of Chicago's police chief, Garry McCarthy, as well as generating a plan that promised to reform the city's police department.